OriginalConcept/KahnAcademyInterview/README.txt

 I could not test this program on Internet Explorer but everything is fully functional on Firefox, Chrome, and Safari.

 3.
-I could not fully figure out Esprima so I only use the tokenizer.
-The documentation for Esprima is woefully brief.
-As a result, did not do test case 3.
-Given more time, I would add full functionality.
+I use the tokenizer for the first three tests and the syntax parser for the last one.
+A tokenizer-test checks if a specific token, like an if statement, is present.
+This means that they will be passed as soon as ‘if’ is written.
+The syntax parser requires complete syntax for the case to pass.
+For example, ‘if for’ will not pass the final test.
+For the simpler tests, the tokenizer and syntax parser are interchangeable but the parser is required for more involved ones.
+The documentation for Esprima is brief - I ended up looking at the page source of a couple pages on their website to figure some stuff out.

 4.
 Ace is amazingly nice.
 It made this project a lot easier.

 5.
 There’s no slowdown to user input.
+This might be an issue for large pieces of code with involved tests.

 Known issues:
 Creating an open ended string as the first line of code will cause this to break.
-It’s a problem with Ace.
+It’s a version problem with Ace.
+I’ll look into this later.

+The code is currently very messy.
+I’ll fix this later.

 By Adam Fisher